Rhône-Alpes: Economy

 In the past mining, especially coal mining was an important sector, particularly around Saint-Étienne, although this has declined since the 1970s.

 The area of the region that lies close to Switzerland has an economy linked to that of Geneva.
 This area forms a hinterland for the Geneva hub.

 The Triangle of Lyon, Saint-Étienne and Grenoble contribute a GDP of €145 billion to the region.
-Add Valence to it, it is almost €150 billion.
+When Valence is included, the figure rises to almost €150 billion.
 In addition, Lyon alone has a Gross Metropolitan Product of about €85 billion.

 The region has been part of Alps–Mediterranean Euroregion since 10 July 2007.